 The iSiLER 150 Roller Pasta Maker is a small machine, so best if you are only planning on making pasta for 1 – 2 people at a time.
 As it is small, the clamp is adjustable but also on the small size.
 It adjusts from 1 – 4cm, so if you have thick countertops, this won’t work for you.
 Pasta sheets can be sliced into one of two widths: 2 or 6.6 mm to give you a choice of wide or thin pasta, and there is the option to select nine different thickness settings, from 0.3 to 2.6mm.

-An advantage this pasta maker has over other brands is in the design of the separated parts.
+An advantage this one has over other brands is in the design of the separated parts.
 After use, you can remove the pasta roller and pasta cutter to clean them with water, and then, when thoroughly dry, they can be stored away in a compact form, saving you space.
 The best pasta maker choice for those struggling to find enough storage space for kitchen appliances.

 Easy to clean